The Here and Now

-The Here and Now is the fourth studio album by British metalcore band Architects.
+The Here and Now is the fourth studio album by English metalcore band Architects.
 It was released on 19 January 2011 through Century Media Records in the United Kingdom and majority of Europe, and 20 January 2011 in the United States.
 The album was recorded with producer Steve Evetts at his own studio The Omen Room Studios in California.

 Background and recording

 Architects worked with producer Steve Evetts at The Omen Room Studios, Garden Grove, California.
 The band were excited to record with Evetts because of his expansive repertoire.
 Carter commented on how he installed confidence in the band as they produced their music.
 The band members in interviews noted how Evetts strived to capture the sound of the band's live performance to give the record and energetic sound.
 The band's drummer Dan Searle said on the subject "A lot of bands go for super fake sounding recordings that no band can recapture live and that's exactly what we wanted to move away from.
 The record really captures the energy that we have as a live band."

 While in California, vocalist Sam Carter received vocal training to develop his singing range, where he learnt singing techniques, warm-ups and singing to scales.

 During the recording the band was concerned that they were going to alienate their fanbase with the record, however they did not want to record "Hollow Crown Part II".
 This is in line with the band's desire to always sound different on each record.
 Nonetheless, by the end of the recording process, the band was confident in the record's sound.
 The band attributed this change primarily to the fact that they had changed and grown up in the two years since Hollow Crown was released and because the music they were all listening to and were inspired by wasn't metal or punk.

 The album features guest vocal appearances from Andrew Neufeld of Comeback Kid and Greg Puciato of The Dillinger Escape Plan, the latter being a large influence on the group.
 The decision to include Neufeld was when he offered his vocals when they were both touring Australia in 2010; Puciato was included after coming to watch them record in California and liked the sound of the record and offered to sing on the album, something the band members were excited to do.